 Island University to screen climate change film

-What was once the last frontier of American exploration has become the first frontier in climate change.
 The documentary, "Between Earth and Sky: Climate Change on the Last Frontier," discusses the effects of global warming on Alaska.
+Texas A&M Corpus Christi will be holding two screenings of the film followed by Q&A sessions with the filmmakers Monday.

 Start the conversation, or Read more at KRISTV.COM Corpus Christi.